 In some families the layers of deception run so deep that there are multiple versions of the “truth” and even siblings can’t agree about what is true.
 I have consulted with two couples who found themselves dealing with children and/or grandchildren who accused the husband of sexual abuse.
 In both cases the children spoke quite convincingly of recovered memories of the abuse.

 The men maintained equally convincingly that it had never happened.
 Each of the men insisted that their accusers had False Memory Syndrome, a phenomenon in which memories are fabricated in the mind of a suggestible subject.

 In one case the evidence of abuse became so overwhelming that even the man’s wife was convinced he was lying.
 In the other case it never was clear what was the lie and what was the truth.

 I have worked with clients whose families essentially cast them out because they called attention to hidden patterns of family sin.
 When they expose the family’s problems, the identifiers are brought to psychotherapy as the troublemaker of the family.
-Like the ancient practice of laying sin onto the scapegoat (Lev 16:6-10, 20-22), the family projects its pathology onto the one who refuses to act like everything is fine.
+Like the ancient practice of laying sin onto the scapegoat (Leviticus 16:6-10, Leviticus 16:20-22), the family projects its pathology onto the one who refuses to act like everything is fine.